North Pines Campground

 North Pines is at an elevation of 4000', and is located near many of the features that make Yosemite Famous including Half Dome, Mirror Lake , Yosemite Falls , the Mist Trail , Nevada and Vernal Falls.

 Cost per night is $20 and each site can accomodate up to 6 people.

-Nearby Curry Village (click for a fantastic map from the National park Service) offers several restaurants including a Pizza Deck (some of the best Pizza I have ever had and should be a stop on everyone's trip to Yosemite), ice cream shop/ coffee bar, a taqueria, a Dining Pavilion (Buffet style), The Curry Village Bar and Grill serves an excellent local draft selection located next to the Pizza Deck.
-Also at Curry Village is a mountaineering shop and mountaineering school, a store and gift shop, an amphiteather, a public pool, showers and a lounge that has open WIFI access.
+Nearby Half Dome Village (click for a fantastic map from the National park Service) offers several restaurants including a Pizza Deck (some of the best Pizza I have ever had and should be a stop on everyone's trip to Yosemite), ice cream shop/ coffee bar, a taqueria, a Dining Pavilion (Buffet style), The Half Dome Village Bar and Grill serves an excellent local draft selection located next to the Pizza Deck.
+Also at Half Dome Village is a mountaineering shop and mountaineering school, a store and gift shop, an amphiteather, a public pool, showers and a lounge that has open WIFI access.

 Road conditions can change at any time.
 Please check road and weather before arriving at (209)372-0200 for conditions inside Yosemite, and 1-800-427-ROAD for conditions outside the park.
 Highway 120 over Tioga Pass from Lee Vining and the Glacier Point Road are closed seasonally.